JustinRyanCarlson/JSON-API-DeepCompare/README.md

 Instructions:
 1. Run `npm install` to install dependancies
-2. Run `node compare.js <URLForSQL> <URLForDynamo>` to compare the request body of each call and how long the request took
+2. Run `node compare.js <URLForSQLEndoint>` to compare the request body of the SQL and Dynamo endpoint call and how long the request took